OnDevJay/SQL-Server-Backup-Recovery-Project/README.md

 ## Challenges
 - Ensuring that the backup process runs smoothly without interruptions.
 - Verifying that the restoration process works as expected after a simulated failure.
-- Managing the SQL Server Agent or Task Scheduler to maintain a consistent backup schedule.
+- Managing the SQL Server Agent to maintain a consistent backup schedule.